USGS-R/training-curriculum/content/intro-curriculum/E_Analyze.md

     ##   mean in group A mean in group A e
     ##          329.4729          221.3490

+A common application of t-tests for hydrologic data is to compare two seasons of data.
+We are not going to discuss dates here, but see the [Date Handling section of Additional Topics](/intro-curriculum/Additional/#date-handling) to learn more about using dates.
+Then you can try using t-tests for seasonal comparisons.

 There's a lot more you can do with `t.test()`, but you'll have to rely on `?t.test` for more info.
 You could also look at quantile-quantile (Q-Q) plots to compare two populations.
 See `?qqplot` for comparing two populations and `?qqnorm` to compare a population to a normal distribution.

 ### Correlation